 Keep emotions in their place

-Many emotions besides anger find their way into our eating habits; insecurities and neediness drive us to over-consume, while body-image issues and perfectionism compel us to under-nourish.
-In "Savor," Hanh applies mindfulness to eating, teaching readers to establish a healthier and more clear-sighted relationship with food and drink.
+In "Savor," Hanh applies mindfulness to eating, teaching readers to establish healthier and more clear-sighted relationships with food and drink.
 Detaching our emotions from our eating habits is essential, he argues, to undoing harmful consumption habits.
 "When you put [a] piece of bread into your mouth," he writes, "chew only on your bread and not on your projects, worries, fears, or anger.
 This is the practice of mindfulness.”

 Remember that every struggle is surmountable

-"Taming the Tiger Within" presents wisdom distilled from some of Hanh's other takes on transformative negative emotions, including wisdom on grieving from his classic book "No Death, No Fear."
-He also delves into his exile from his homeland of Vietnam (as punishment for his supporting peace during the Vietnam War) and his remarkable struggle to transform his feelings of alienation and loss.
+"Taming the Tiger Within" presents wisdom distilled from some of Hanh's other books on transforming negative emotions, including his thoughts on grieving.
+He also delves into the story of his exile from his homeland of Vietnam (as punishment for his supporting peace during the Vietnam War) and his struggle to transform his feelings of alienation and loss.

 Honor your rough patches

-While the goal of mindfulness is to recognize and work through negative habits and emotions, it's important not to disown your own past pain and failings.
-Fear, anger, addiction and loss, once transformed, lead to love and compassion, and those who have passed through dark periods emerge with arguably greater insight and wisdom than those who have never strayed from the path.
-In "The Heart of Buddha's Teaching," Hanh observes that the transformation (not the absence or evasion) of pain forms the core of Buddhism wisdom and is what gives us the strength to perpetuate our own liberation from bad habits.
+While the goal of mindfulness is to recognize and work through negative habits and emotions, Hanh says, it's important not to disown your own past pain and failings.
+In "The Heart of Buddha's Teaching," he argues that the transformation, not the evasion, of pain forms the core of Buddhism wisdom and is what gives us personal strength.

 Spread the change